noqcks/google-oidc-kubernetes/README.md

 kontemplate apply cluster.yaml -i kuberos
 ```

 The service should be running at `https://kuberos.example.org`.
-If we access it and login to our
+If you've run into issues, file an issue above.

-google account, it will generate us a id_token to use for authenticating with our
+If we access it and login to our google account, it will generate us a `id_token` to use for authenticating with our cluster from `kubectl`

 ```
 kubectl config set-credentials "500IQDevOpsGenius@example.org" \